Tameness of Margulis space-times with parabolics: The topology of Margulis space-times with parabolics

 \subsubsection{Parabolic solid-torus regions}

 Let $\Sf := \Ss_+/\mathcal{L}(\Gamma)$.
 It has finitely many ends.
-Some of these are cusp ends, and some are hyperbolic ends. $\Gamma$ has parabolics each of which represents a generator of the fundamental group of a cusp end-neighborhood of $\Sf$.
-We let each of represent the generator of each of the fundamental group of the hyperbolic end neighborhoods of $\Sf$.
+Some of these are cusp ends, and some are hyperbolic ends. $\Gamma$ has parabolics each of which represents a generator of the fundamental group of a cusp neighborhood of $\Sf$.
+We let each of represent the generator of each of the fundamental groups of the hyperbolic end neighborhoods of $\Sf$.
 We choose the generators along the boundary orientation of $\Sf$.